Protect an Application

 - ./policy.rego:/etc/opa/policies/policy.rego:ro

-1These lines configure Traefik, which is used to dispatch the incoming requests and also forward all of them to heimdall before routing to the target service.
-We’re using the ForwardAuth middleware here, which requires an additional configuration on the route level.
+1These lines configure Traefik, which is responsible for dispatching incoming requests and forwarding them to heimdall before routing to the target service.
+We use the ForwardAuth middleware here, which requires additional configuration at the route level.

-2Here we configure Trafik to forward the requests to heimdall
+2Here we configure Traefik to forward requests to heimdall.

-3These lines configure heimdall to use our config and rule file and to run in decision operation mode.
+3These lines configure heimdall to use our configuration, key store, and rule file, and to run in decision operation mode.

 4Here, we configure the "upstream" service.
-As already written above, it is a very simple service, which just echoes back everything it receives.
-As also written above, we need to provide some route level configuration here to have the requests forwarded to heimdall.
-We could however also have a global configuration (which we decided not to do to avoid yet another configuration file).
+As previously mentioned, it is a very simple service that just echoes back everything it receives.
+We also need to provide some route-level configuration here to ensure requests are forwarded to heimdall.
+While we could have used a global configuration, we decided against it to avoid adding another configuration file.

-5This is our NGINX, which mimics an IDP system and exposes an JWKS endpoint with our key material.
+5This is our NGINX service, which mimics an IDP system and exposes a JWKS endpoint with our key material.

-6And these lines configure our OPA instance to use our authorization policy
+6These lines configure our OPA instance to use the authorization policy.

 Start Environment

-Open your terminal and start the services in the directory, the above docker-compose.yaml file is located in with
+Open your terminal and start the services in the directory where the docker-compose.yaml file is located:

 Consume the API